impactorbitco/handbook-main/content/ims/policies/HR/Food and Catering Policy.md

 ### 🍽 Green Orbit-Organised

-All food and drink provided by Green Orbit Digital at:
+All food and drink provided by Impact Orbit Creative Group at:

 - Internal meetings and workshops
 - Public events, panels, and launch receptions